Plans for a tower and 272 homes in Abbey Wood at Eynsham Drive will go before before Greenwich’s Planning Board in less than a week.

 Yet the amount of income the job scheme swallows is vast, both borough-wide and again with this development.
 It’s taking £401,927.00 leaving little for the local area.

 Many areas of local improvement are missing out due to the job scheme swallowing huge sums.
 It’s odd how GLLaB takes so much cash from so many developments.

 I’ve been regularly searching the GLLAB site and it has never shown one job available.
 Try yourself.

 It’s currently involved in advertising jobs for Ikea – though none appear online.
-Why Ikea couldn’t do that themselves with money used for that purpose instead going towards improving streets in Greenwich is a mystery.
+Why Ikea couldn’t do that themselves, with money instead used on improving streets and parks across Greenwich is a mystery.